 - Business Plus

 The Escape class offers no refund or transfer.
-Economy Plus offers free exchange or refunds.
+Economy Plus offers free exchanges or refunds.
 If it were the same price as the Spring sale all year round, I am sure that more Canadians would look to train travel as an option to travel through this vast and fabulous country.

+Via often offers deals.
 We booked our ticket during their Spring Seat sale for 50% off.
 You can keep an eye out for deals here.
+There are also deals each Tuesday when booking for the following week at Discount Tuesday here.

 Montreal Train Station

-Montreal Train station is located downtown and is easily accessible to Old Montreal and St. Catherines Street.
-Like Union Station it is the central Metro hub of the city and it is easy to connect to anywhere you want to go.
+Montreal Train Station is located downtown and is easily accessible to Old Montreal and St. Catherines Street.
+Like Union Station, it is the central Metro hub of the city and it is easy to connect to anywhere you want to go.
 I know that we will make our summer travel plans and Via Rail will be a big part of it if they have their spring sale again.

 Thanks for sharing this amazing piece of content.
 A very nice blog